Telefonica/mistica-icons/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 🐛 Bug report
+name: 🐛 Bug report (Test)
-about: Create a report to help us improve the libraries
+about: Create a report to help us improve the icons
 title: ''
 labels: Bug
 assignees: 'yceballost'